vip306/IDS-Module1-alt3-New/chapter2.md

 ## 5. Lists

-Remember datasets are stored as data frames, and are essentially lists in R. Now, let’s create a list.
+Remember datasets are stored as data frames, and are essentially lists in R. Now, you will create a list.

 You use `list()` function to create lists.